JacksMuch/life/README.md

 ```py
 @life.point()
 ```
 It will give you a response related, but not at all helpful.
+I do in fact deleting this module and making something more useful in the future.